onerzafer/rdxgen/README.md

   }
 }
 ```
 I tried to provide a broad choice over naming conventions.
 By using this structure any Handlebar template can be used.
-More over it is possible to generate many more files.
-I would like to explain **filePaths** variable.
-Default js templates contains the following files with following names.
+Moreover, it is possible to generate many more files.
+I would like to explain the **filePaths** variable.
+Default js templates contain the following files with the following names.
  * actions.template
  * actions.test.template
  * reducer.template
  * reducer.test.template

-There fore rdxgen drops the file suffix .template and populate the **filePaths** object with template names as keys.
+Therefore rdxgen drops the file suffix .template and populate the **filePaths** object with template names as keys.
 Values are the relative import paths for final generated files.

 For any further questions don't hesitate to ask them via issues.